 Each patient may expect:

 - Medication management for withdrawal syndrome if needed

 - Individual and group therapy

 - Holistic treatment options such as yoga, reiki, meditation, and more

 Medication-assisted detox may be available based on recommendations by health care professionals and client needs.

 Inpatient or Outpatient Program Placement

-Quitting drugs cold turkey is never advised without medical supervision.
+Quitting drugs abruptly or “cold turkey” is never advised without medical supervision.
 It may result in severe depression and suicidal thoughts, which may lead to relapse or life-threatening consequences.